Right Arrow

 Amputations, lacerations, OSHA fines

-Video verifies procedural compliance, flags unsafe access
+Video AI verifies procedural compliance and flags unsafe access

 Overexertion/Bodily Reaction